TSKVenkat/strive-ui/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By submitting a contribution, you agree that it will be licensed under the [MIT License](LICENSE).